Some similarities to : Henbane, a member of the same family, but that has larger flowers where the petals are rounded rather than pointed.

 It grows in old quarries, on scrub and waste ground but always on lime.
-The very poisonous berries are large, green at first turning black, presented singly still within the five green sepals in which the flowers used to snuggle.
-Ingestion of 10 to 20 berries is sufficient to kill an adult, a quarter of those a child.
-Consumption of just 0.3gram of the leaves (a single leaf) is toxic.
+The very poisonous berries are green at first turning black, large and presented singly still within the five green sepals in which the flowers used to snuggle.
+Ingestion of 10 to 20 berries is sufficient to kill an adult, but a quarter of that for a child and where just 2 berries can cause symptoms to appear.
+Consumption of just 0.3gram of the leaves (corresponding to a single leaf) is toxic.

 All parts of the plant contain dangerous quantities of Tropane alkaloids, but the roots contain most.

-Hyoscyamine (aka daturine) is the main toxin and is the laevorotatory stereoisomer to Atropine the dextrorotatory stereoisomer.
-Scopolamine, another tropane alkaloid is a minor component.
+Hyoscyamine (aka daturine) is the main toxin and is the laevorotatory stereoisomer to Atropine which is the dextrorotatory counterpart.
+Scopolamine, another tropane alkaloid, is a minor component.
 These alkaloids, if ingested, cause dilation of the pupil of the eye.
-Since women look more attractive with wider pupils, this plant was often taken cosmetically by women up until the Renaissance period to dilate their eyes, hence the plant became known as 'belladonna', a name which has been transferred into its scientific name.
+Since women look more attractive with wider pupils, this plant was often used cosmetically by women up until the Renaissance period to dilate their eyes, hence the plant became known as 'belladonna', a name which has subsequently been subsumed into its scientific name.
 The first part of its name, Atropa, gives rise to the name of the alkaloid found within it, Atropine. laevo-atropine has been used in medicine as a mydriatic to dilate the pupils for eye examinations, etc.

 Scopolamine has been used in pills for travel sickness and to alleviate the analgesic effects of opioid analgesics.
 The two are antidotes for each other.